Move over bookworms. In 2025 we are raising book dragons!

 Sign #3: Sleep?
 What Sleep?

 Bedtime never really stops a dragon.
 You tuck them in, kiss them goodnight, and turn out the light.
-A few minutes later, the quiet rustle of pages or the glow of a flashlight under the covers gives them away.
+A few minutes later, you hear the quiet rustle of pages or see the glow of a flashlight under the covers.
 Late-night reading feasts are part of their nature.

 Sign #4: Books Become the Security Blanket